-Beyond your federal VA disability compensation, Alabama offers its own benefits for veterans — property tax, income tax, education, vehicle, recreation.
+Beyond your federal VA disability compensation, Alabama offers its own benefits for veterans — property tax, income tax, employment, vehicle, recreation, veterans home.
 Here's what Alabama veterans can claim, who qualifies, and how to apply.

 Not sure what your rating qualifies you for?
 Check your combined rating →